 In the long term, a single implant can be more esthetic and easier to keep clean than a bridge.
 Gums can recede around a bridge, leaving a visible defect when the metal base or collar of the bridge becomes exposed.
 Resorbed bone beneath the bridge can lead to an unattractive smile.
 And, the cement holding the bridge in place can wash out, allowing bacteria to decay the teeth that anchor the bridge.

 First, the implant, which looks like a screw or cylinder, is placed into your jaw.
 Over the next two to six months, the implant and the bone are allowed to bond together to form an anchor for your artificial tooth.
 During this time, a temporary tooth replacement option can be worn over the implant site.

 Often, a second step of the procedure is necessary to uncover the implant and attach an extension.
 This temporary healing cap completes the foundation on which your new tooth will be placed.
 Your gums will be allowed to heal for a couple of weeks following this procedure.

 There are some implant systems (one-stage) that do not require this second step.
 These systems use an implant which already has the extension piece attached.
 Your periodontist will advise you on which system is best for you.

 Finally, a replacement tooth called a crown will be created for you by your dentist and attached to a small metal post, called an abutment.
 After a short time, you will experience restored confidence in your smile and your ability to chew and speak.
 Dental implants are so natural-looking and feeling, you may forget you ever lost a tooth.

 Every case is different, and some of these steps can be combined when conditions permit.
-Dr. Chao or Dr. Luo will work with you to determine the best treatment plan.
+Dr. Chao or Dr. Nguyen will work with you to determine the best treatment plan.
 Are you in need of: